colorcube/bookmark_pages/Documentation/Configuration/Index.rst

 2. Include Plugin
 -----------------

-Include the 'Bookmark Pages' plugin as content element.
+Include the `Bookmark Pages` plugin as content element.
 This is just for testing and not usually what you want.

 Login and you should see some output.
 On the introduction package it looks like this: